 Even if an internal audit position has already been created in the company or institution, it is often preferred to combine it with an external service provider.
-As service providers usually employ people from very different backgrounds and specializations, they are used for specific audits (e.g prevention of money laundering and terrorism, data protection and information security, IT audits, etc.).
+As service providers usually employ people from very different backgrounds and specializations, they are used for specific audits (e.g prevention of money laundering and terrorism, , IT audits, etc.).

 Trust and cooperation are important

 Public sector pay statistics for 2020 show that a salary fund of EUR 35 000 per year should be taken into account when creating a full-time internal auditor.
 In addition to financial considerations, the decision should take into account the real needs of the institution, the legal requirements for the organization of internal audit work and the competence (certificate) of the internal auditor, and consider the pros and cons of both options.